wellyshen/react-cool-virtual/README.md

 ## ResizeObserver Polyfill

 [ResizeObserver has good support amongst browsers](https://caniuse.com/?search=ResizeObserver), but it's not universal.
 You'll need to use polyfill for browsers that don't support it.
 Polyfills is something you should do consciously at the application level.
-Therefore `react-cool-virtual` doesn't include it.
+Therefore React Cool Virtual doesn't include it.

 We recommend using [@juggle/resize-observer](https://github.com/juggle/resize-observer):